 Cover jar and have the children shake continually (they can help make one jar together or you may be shaking 16 jars yourself!).
 After about 5 minutes of shaking, the water will separate from the cream and the cream will become more solid.

-Preschool Thanksgiving Activities Theme Ideas to Transform Your Dramatic Play Area
+Preschool Thanksgiving Theme Activities Transform Your Dramatic Play Area!